 - Brown Sugar – You can use light or dark brown sugar to make the filling for these cinnamon rolls.
 I prefer using dark in this recipe!

-- Use a ruler to make sure your dough is rolled out to the right size (12in x 18in) and cut into even pieces.
+- Use a ruler to make sure your dough is rolled out to the right size (14 in x 18 in) and cut into even pieces.

 - Use dental floss to easily cut each cinnamon roll rather than a knife.